 Experiences can confirm or contradict your documentation but they must sit comfortably alongside them.

 How do you link the different pieces of evidence together within each section and how do those sections then flow together?
 A link might be one piece of documentation or an experience.
 It might be a phrase.
 It might be a reference to your angle.

 The continuity links are your attempts to make the feature flow.

 Think about changing the pace of the feature.
-Maybe get angry for a few paragraphs, by using a series of short, punchy sentences or a repeated phrase, and then calm down.
+Maybe get angry for a few paragraphs by using a series of short, punchy sentences or a repeated phrase, and then calm down.
 Or have a joke and then be serious.
 Variety keeps the reader interested.

 The reader must be clear the feature has ended and it is not just that you have run out of space or of things to say.
 The ending can be a conclusion.
 It can be a summary.
-But it can be a striking final statement or a quotation from one of your sources.
+It can be a striking final statement or a quotation from one of your sources.

-But if the reader only knows your feature has ended because there is little solid black square put at the end by the subs, then you have failed.
+But if the reader only knows your feature has ended because there is a little solid black square put at the end by the subs, then you have failed.